ministryofjustice/security-guidance/docs/web-browsing.md

 # Web Browsing

-The Ministry of Justice \(MoJ\) provides access to the Intranet and Internet for business use.
+The provides access to the Intranet and Internet for business use.
 The access helps you to do your job effectively and efficiently.

-MoJ security policies governs your use of these facilities.
+security policies governs your use of these facilities.

 [Reasonable](acceptable-use.md) personal use is allowed, if: